Coldcard/firmware/README.md

 - however, you can inspect what code is on your coldcard and compare to this.

 `stm32/mk4-bootloader`
+`stm32/q1-bootloader`

-- 128k of factory-set code that you cannot change for Mk4
+- 128k of factory-set code that you cannot change for Mk4 or Q
 - however, you can inspect what code is on your coldcard and compare to this.

 `hardware`

-- schematic and bill of materials for the Coldcard
+- schematic and bill of materials for the Coldcard, all versions.

 `unix/work/...`